An overview of troubleshooting techniques when diagnosing issues with a Smoothwall Failover or High Availability (HA) installation setup.

 Testing the Failover Unit

 Wait 10 seconds and try to access the administration UI again – you should new see the failover system administration UI.
-The failover system will always have a warning message showing that the system is the failover system and also showing a timestamp if the latest transfer of settings from the master.
+The failover system will always have a warning message showing that the system is the failover system and also showing a timestamp if the latest transfer of settings from the main.

 Check that the failover unit is now passing traffic and all services are working as expected.